rstrotmann/td/docs/input.md

 ![](sample1.svg)

-Further periods can be added as more members to _periods_, e.g.:
+Further periods can be added as more members to the _periods_ list, e.g.:

 ``` json
 {